-Specified HE providers who have had their quality assurance procedures approved by QQI under the 2012 Act as amended, and who have had higher education programmes validated by QQI under the same act, will not be required to undergo a due diligence assessment as part of their application for authorisation to use the IEM.
-In assessing a specified HE provider's compliance with HE Code, QQI may, in its discretion, request a specified HE provider to demonstrate to QQI that it meets the criteria specified under the Ministerial regulations (section 29A(1) 2012 Act as amended).
-Additional information on the due diligence assessment process is set out in Appendix One below.
+Specified private/independent HE providers that have had their quality assurance procedures approved by QQI under the 2012 Act as amended, and who have had HE programmes validated by QQI under the same act, will not be required to undergo a due diligence assessment as part of their application for authorisation to use the IEM, although they are expected to satisfy the due diligence criteria under section 29(B) of the 2012 Act as amended.
+Similarly, non-exempt linked providers who, prior to their application for authorisation to use the IEM, have had their quality assurance procedures approved by a designated awarding body, and have satisfied all or part of the prerequisites for an award of the designated awarding body, will not be required to undergo this statutory due diligence assessment as part of their application for authorisation to use the IEM, although they are expected to satisfy the due diligence criteria.
+All such HE providers will be expected to undergo due diligence assessment at a later date.
+In assessing a specified HE provider's compliance with the HE Code, QQI may, at its discretion, request a specified HE provider to demonstrate to QQI that it meets the criteria specified under the Ministerial regulations (section 29(1) of the 2012 Act as amended).
+Additional information on the due diligence assessment is set out in Appendix One below.